-At least one separately certificated outcome chosen from a list provided by Skills CFA is required:
+At least one separately certificated outcome chosen from the list provided by the Skills CFA.
+The Enhancement may include:

-- Another optional unit from the Business & Administration SVQ at SCQF Level 6 - A unit from the Accounting, Customer Service, Finance, IT User and Team Leading SVQs or Competence based qualifications at SCQF Level 5 or above - A unit from any other relevant SVQs or Competence based qualifications at SCQF Level 5 or above agreed in writing by the Training Provider and Skills CFA (please note that Business & Administration SVQ at SCQF Level 5 units or the full Business & Administration SVQ at SCQF Level 5 can no longer be used as an enhancement)
+- Another optional unit from the SVQ at SCQF level 5 or 6 in Business and Administration - A unit from the Accounting, Customer Service, Finance and IT User SVQs or Competence based qualifications at SCQF Level 5 or above - A unit from any other relevant SVQ at SCQF Level 5 or above agreed in writing by the Training Provider and the Skills CFA - One core skill at higher level than specified in the framework - Relevant Skills CFA short courses at a suitable level with a minimum of 10 Guided Learning Hours (GLH) - A unit from PC Passport, basic or advanced ECDL or part ECDL (three or more modules of ECDL)

-- One Core Skill at a higher level - Relevant short courses at a suitable level - A unit from PC Passport, basic or advanced ECDL or part ECDL (three or more modules of ECDL) - Employer-devised training programmes (endorsed by Skills CFA) - A Unit or module from a relevant professional qualification.
+• Employer-devised training programmes (endorsed by Skills CFA).